dgobbi/vtk-dicom/Documents/CharacterSet.md

 6. Ellipsis becomes ASCII "..."
 7. The fraction slash becomes regular ASCII slash.
 8. The swung dash becomes ASCII tilde.
-9. Anything else becomes ? and sets the error flag.
+9. Anything else becomes ?

 Note that the resulting string might be longer than the original, so the length must be checked after encoding if there are constraints